Bruno de Carvalho Dornelas

 • Erdheim-Chester manifesting purely as a neurological disease

-Lídia Laura Salvador Ramos, Iago Resende Carvalho, Diogo Fernandes dos Santos, Andrea de Martino Luppi, and Bruno de Carvalho Dornelas
+Lídia Laura Salvador Ramos, Iago Resende Carvalho, Diogo Fernandes dos Santos, Andrea de Martino Luppi, Bruno de Carvalho Dornelas

 A 60-year-old man presented with vertigo, paraparesis, and dysarthriathat evolved over 3 months.
 A magnetic resonance imaging (MRI) scan revealed nodular masses in the pons, peduncles, and cerebellar hemispheres, indicating a metastatic neoplasm ( ► Figure 1 ).
 A craniectomy was performed, showing dense histiocyte proliferation, Touton giant cells, and lymphocytic in fi ltrate consistent with Erdheim-Chester disease ( ► Figure 2 ).
 The cytogenetic analysis con fi rmed a BRAF V600 mutation.
 Vemurafenib therapy was initiated.
 Six months later, the patient still exhibited dyslalia and left hemiparesis, and a follow-up MRI scan was performed, revealing an area of sequelae ( ► Figure 3 ).
 Erdheim-Chester disease is a rare non-Langerhans histiocytosis, with neurological symptoms occurring in 41% of the cases.
 1,2